- You do not have any products in your shopping cart yet.

 Oiled, waxed, or sealed surfaces are open-pored.
 That means:

-- The wood can continue to absorb and release moisture.
+- The wood can still absorb and release moisture.

 - The surface feels warm, natural, and lively.

-This openness is exactly why you need to be a bit more attentive in care than with a completely sealed lacquer surface.
+This openness is exactly why you need to be a bit more attentive in care than with a fully sealed lacquer surface.

 How do you clean oiled or waxed surfaces daily?